GlareDB/glaredb/README.md

 LIMIT 5;
 ```

-Check out the docs to learn about all [supported data sources](https://docs.glaredb.com/docs/data-sources/supported/).
-Many
+Check out the docs to learn about all [supported data sources].
+Many data
-data sources can be connected to the same GlareDB instance.
+sources can be connected to the same GlareDB instance.

 Done with this data source?
 Remove it with the following command: